 Shandin Hills, here I come!

-It’s been a number of years since I last played here, but I’ve always had a soft spot for the course.
+It’s been a number of years since I last played this San Bernardino course, but I’ve always had a soft spot for it.
 You can always find good deals here, conditions are usually decent enough and the layout is enjoyable.

 I booked a 6:52 tee time through GolfNow, which was $45 with a cart.
 With the daylight savings time shift, that turned out to be the first group off this morning.
 It was good to get out ahead of the Mens Club, so I was paired with a threesome and we enjoyed a nice pace of just over three hours.
 Being the type of course it is, you usually won’t get so lucky with the pace.